HafsaHameed457/B-Info/arrays/array.md

     - It is not useful in places where we have operations like insert in the middle, delete from middle and search in a unsorted data.

     - It is a fundamental and linear data structure using which we build other data structures like Stack Queue, Deque, Graph, Hash Table, etc.

+## Methods and their time complexities:

+Insert / Remove from the end - O(1)

+Insert / Remove from the start - O(n)